Developer Guide

 Aspect 2: How to handle aliases of aliases

-That is, what happens when the user does alias -c <existing_alias> -as <new_alias>
+That is, what happens when the user does alias -c <existing_alias> -as <new_alias>?
+There are two choices for this:

 - The new alias maps to the existing alias word directly.